 - 1. You were an eligible: - a.
-Trade adjustment assistance (TAA) recipient, - Alternative TAA recipient, Reemployment TAA recipient, or - c.
-Pension Benefit Guaranty Corporation (PBGC) pension payee. - 2.
+Trade adjustment assistance (TAA) recipient, - b.
+Alternative TAA recipient, - c.
+Reemployment TAA recipient, - d.
+Pension Benefit Guaranty Corporation (PBGC) pension payee, or - e.
+You were a qualifying family member of an individual described in a, b, c, or d when he or she enrolled in Medicare, died, or got divorced.
+See Family members in certain life events, later. - 2.
 You paid the premium for qualified health insurance coverage for yourself or a qualifying family member.
 See Qualified Health Insurance, later. - 3.
 You were not imprisoned under federal, state, or local authority. - 4.
 You did not have other specified coverage.
-See Other Specified Coverage, later. - 5.
-You were the qualifying family member of an eligible individual described in (1) and in 2010 certain events occurred.
-See Family members in certain life events, later.
+See Other Specified Coverage, later.

-If you were an eligible individual described in (1), your state's workforce agency (unemployment office) or the PBGC will notify the HCTC Program that you may be eligible for the credit.
-When notified, the HCTC Program will mail you an HCTC Program Kit.
-If you have not received the Program Kit, you may not be an eligible individual and not qualify for the credit.
-If you believe you are eligible for the HCTC and have not received a program kit, go to IRS.gov and enter HCTC in the search box for information on how to contact the HCTC Program.
+If you were an eligible individual described in 1a, 1b, 1c, or 1d, your state's workforce agency (unemployment office) or the PBGC will notify the HCTC Program that you may be eligible for the credit.
+When notified, the HCTC Program will mail you an HCTC Eligibility Certificate.
+If you have not received the Eligibility Certificate, you may not be an eligible individual and not qualify for the credit.
+If you believe you are eligible for the HCTC and have not received a Eligibility Certificate, go to IRS.gov and enter "HCTC" in the search box for information on how to contact the HCTC Program.